 - Mammograms might be more complicated.
 If you have implants, and routine mammograms, you will need additional, specialized views to have a clear image.

 - Breast implants could hamper breast-feeding.
 Many women are able to breast-feed after the surgery successfully.
 But for others, breast-feeding could be a challenge.

 - Insurance does not cover breast implants.
 Breast augmentation is not covered by insurance.
 So you need to bear the expenses, including all the expenses related to the surgery.

-Your doctor might suggest a baseline mammogram before your surgery.
+Your doctor might suggest a baseline mammogram (getting a mammogram) before your surgery.
 Your doctor might also adjust certain medications before the surgery.
 For example, it is important to avoid aspirin and other similar medicines that can increase bleeding.
 If you are a smoker, your surgeon will ask you to stop smoking for a few weeks before and after the surgery.

 Procedure for a Breast Augmentation

 If you choose to have breast augmentation surgery, your surgery will most likely be done in an outpatient surgical center.
 Most of the time, patients can go home the same day as the procedure.

 The procedure is generally performed under general anesthesia, so you do not feel any pain.
 You should follow your surgeon’s instructions to prepare one day before your procedure.